Do Anything You Say

-"Do Anything You Say" is a single by English musician David Bowie, his first release solely credited to himself.
+"Do Anything You Say" is a single by the English musician David Bowie, his first release solely credited to himself.
 Released by Pye Records on 1 April 1966, it was produced by Tony Hatch and featured contributions from his new backing band, the Buzz.
 The song failed to chart and has been negatively received by his biographers.

 Overview

 Two weeks after the release of "Can't Help Thinking About Me", David Bowie departed from the Lower Third, mostly due to the insistence of his then-manager Ralph Horton.
 He quickly assembled a new band from various advertisements in Melody Maker.
 Nicknamed the Buzz, the band consisted of guitarist John Hutchinson, bassist Derek Fearnley, drummer John Eager and keyboardist Derek Boyes.
 On 22 February 1966, Bowie and the Buzz demoed a new track, "Do Anything You Say", at London's Regent Sound Studios before properly recording it on 7 March at Marble Arch Studios, three days after performing "Can't Help Thinking About Me" on the ATV programme Ready Steady Go!.
 Also recorded was the chosen B-side, "Good Morning Girl", another Bowie-penned track.
 Tony Hatch played piano and produced the session, after doing the same for "Can't Help Thinking About Me".